VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 8. (optional) Calibrate input shaper, see **section 4.2.**

-#### Step 6: Make the next toolhead and its config file
+#### Step 6: Make the next tool-head and its config file

-1. The hardware assembly for all toolheads are the same
+1. The hardware assembly for all tool-heads are the same

-2. Mount the dock and temporary mount the new toolhead to the dock - CAUTION: do not try to make the print pick up the tool yet.
+2. Mount the dock and temporary mount the new tool-head to the dock - CAUTION: do not try to make the print pick up the tool yet.

 3. Use `T1-SB2209-Revo-LDO.cfg` config file as references.
-Make, calibrate and test the config files for the other toolheads.
+Make, calibrate and test the config files for the other tool-heads.

-4. Replace the `canbus_uuid` for that of your particular toolhead.
+4. Replace the `canbus_uuid` for that of your particular tool-head.

-5. Include toolhead config in the session variables are in `printer.cfg`, as shown in the code block in **step 2**.
+5. Include tool-head config in the session variables are in `printer.cfg`, as shown in the code block in **step 2**.

 6. Copy and paste the following section into the `printer.cfg` under the "SAVE_CONFIG" section, if they are not already there.
-Swap out `[tool T1]`, `[tool_probe T1]`, and `[extruder1]` for the relevant toolhead.
+Swap out `[tool T1]`, `[tool_probe T1]`, and `[extruder1]` for the relevant tool-head.

    ```
    #*# [tool T1]